holepunchto/autobase/README.md

 ##### `const stream = base.createCausalStream()`
 Generate a Readable stream of input blocks with deterministic, causal ordering.

+Any two users who create an Autobase with the same set of inputs, and the same lengths (i.e. both users have the same initial states), will produce identical causal streams.

+If an input node is causally-dependent on another node that is not available, the causal stream will not proceed past that node, as this would produce inconsistent output.

 #### Read Streams

 Similar to `Hypercore.createReadStream()`, this stream starts at the beginning of each input, and does not guarantee the same deterministic ordering as the causal stream.
 Unlike causal streams, which are used mainly for indexing, read streams can be used to observe updates.
 And since they move forward in time, they can be live.